 We encourage you to think of the apps and devices you use in a similar light.
 When you use a device or share information with an app, you are effectively inviting them in to your affinity group.
 That app or device has access to all the information you share using it, and for some apps or platforms, this is a very bad idea – in particular, there are clear reasons why you should share as little information as possible with Google, Facebook, and other corporate platforms.
 This highlights the other side of the coin — it is sometimes easy to decide who and what to fully distrust.

 That said, there are four apps that we trust to do many of the things that activists need to do.
-There are other apps that we recommend to varying degrees (check out our table) but these four are easy to get started with quickly without much or any training.
+There are other apps that we recommend to varying degrees, but these four are easy to get started with quickly without much or any training.
 We trust them because they provide the strongest encryption available (end-to-end encryption when possible), work well on all standard devices, and are open-source (the only way to fully know how an app is designed and to understand all its features; also if a developer stops working on it or a company goes under, community developers can keep on updating and improving the app forever!) —

 - Wire provides group text/chat (100+ people), voice conference calls (max 10 people) and one-on-one video.
 We like it because it is open source, end-to-end encrypted, and doesn’t require you to share your phone number or have a smartphone at all (unlike Signal).
 It takes a little time to learn to use compared with Signal (which is still good to have as a backup/alternate communications app for people you already share phone numbers with).
 Wire, like Signal, allows you to authenticate your contacts, so you can be sure that you are talking directly to who you think you are talking to, and no-one else.